-An introduction to economic issues that are of particular concern Latin America.
+An introduction to economic issues that are of particular concern in Latin America.
 Topics include understanding the position of Latin America within the world economy by studying measures of development and poverty, discussing theoretical models of structural economic change, and examining changes in international trading relations.

-ECON 6600 Inequality & Poverty Latin Am (3)
+ECON 6600 Inequality and Poverty in Latin America (3)